ml8/ml8.github.io/pages/posts/sigcse2026.md

   corresponding AI-infusion and sales of AI-infused products.
-Conversations around eliminating white collar entry-level jobs, automating professions, eliminating creatives, "agentic employees," etc. are hyperbolic, unrealistic, and driving an economic bubble built on top a house of cards and an unrealistic, inhumane, and fundamentally capitalist view of the future.
+Conversations around eliminating white collar entry-level jobs, automating professions, eliminating creatives, "agentic employees," etc. are hyperbolic, unrealistic, and driving an economic bubble and an unrealistic, inhumane, and fundamentally capitalist view of the future.

 The real benefits of AI---the actual usages that are economically and environmentally sustainable, have provable positive impact, and provide real